trilioData/tvk-interop-plugins/docs/tvk-quickstart/README.md

 ## Usage

-There are two way to use the TVK-OneClick plugin:
+There are two way to use the tvk-quickstart plugin:
 1. Interactive
 2. Non-interactive